 However, during the Classical Age, this was a place of significant importance.
-The hilltop acted as the high court of appeal in Athens and many cases were tried here.
+The hilltop acted as Areios Pagos, the high court of appeal in Athens, and many cases were tried there.

-Today, unfortunately nothing remains to indicate the hill’s past as a high court bar a few carvings on the rocks.
-The main draw of coming here is for the views over the Acropolis and the Ancient Agora.
+Today, unfortunately, nothing remains to indicate the hill’s past as a high court aside from a few carvings on the rocks.
+The main draw of coming here is for the incredible panoramic views over the Acropolis and the Ancient Agora.

 Lycabettus is often referred to as “Mount Lycabettus” which is misleading.
-This is not a mountain afterall, but a Cretaceous limestone hill that sits 300 metres above sea level.
+This is not a mountain after all.

 Today, Lycabettus hill is filled with dense pine trees and fragrant flower gardens.
 The ascent to the top isn’t overly challenging.
-However it can be a little gruelling in the Greek summer heat.
+However, it can be a little grueling in the Greek summer heat.

-If you do not wish to walk, rest assured, there is a funicular train that runs to the top.
-This can be found on Aristippou street, in upscale Kolonaki.
+If you do not wish to walk, rest assured, the funicular railway to the top can be found on Aristippou street, in upscale Kolonaki.

 The Hill of the Nymphs

-The Hill of the Nymphs is one of the smallest of the hills of Athens.
-It is just 100m in height and is connected to Filopappos Hill and the Pnyx by a walking path.
+The pine-covered Hill of the Nymphs is one of the smallest of the hills of Athens.
+It is just 100m in height and is connected to Philopappos Hill and the Pnyx by a walking path.

 Athenians mostly come here for exercise.
-Yet like its neighbour hills, the Hill of the Nymphs also provides spectacular city panoramas and viewpoints.
+Yet like the other hills that surround it, the Hill of the Nymphs also provides spectacular city panoramas and viewpoints.

 The National Observatory of Athens can be found here.
 From here you can gaze up at the night sky via a Doridis telescope – something that is particularly impressive on a clear summer’s night.

 Tourkovounia is more of a “local” place where residents of the nearby neighbourhoods come to walk or jog.
-There is an excellent coffee shop here, an outdoor cinema that opens in the summer, and a children’s playground.
+There is an excellent coffee shop here, an outdoor cinema that plays movies about Greece in the summer, and a children’s playground.

 Safe travels.
 Geia sou!
 Melissa xo